CiscoAI/katib/README.md

 Please feel free to test the system! [developer-guide.md](./docs/developer-guide.md) is a good starting point for developers.

+## Cisco's Contribution

+We developed the neural architecture search function for Katib, thus extending it from a hyperparmeter tool to a general AutoML platform.
+We extended the Katib API, database API, added EnvelopNet suggetion and reinforcement learning suggetion.
+Our work is summaried in katib.pdf.
+This paper is currently under review for Operational Machine Learning 2019.

 ## TODOs

 * Integrate KubeFlow (TensorFlow, Caffe2 and PyTorch operators)